Vijaygowda15/Weather-Data-Pipeline/README.md

 docker compose down -v
 ```

----

-## Power BI Setup

-1. Open Power BI Desktop
-2. Click Get Data and choose PostgreSQL
-3. Enter localhost as the server and weather_db as the database
-4. Import both the weather_readings and weather_summary tables
-5. Create a relationship between the two tables on city and ingested_date

-Suggested visuals:

-- Line chart of average temperature over time, split by city
-- Bar chart of average humidity ranked by city
-- Card showing the hottest city today
-- Slicer to filter by wind category or rain status

----

 ## Future Work

 **Add more cities** — extend the CITIES list in config.py to cover more locations across India or globally.